Amy Schumer: In media

 In 2015, Schumer was named one of Time magazine's 100 most influential people.
 Schumer was named to Barbara Walters' 10 Most Fascinating People for 2015.
 Schumer has received praise for addressing various social issues through comedy.

 Throughout 2015, several of Schumer's skits in Inside Amy Schumer went viral online, sparking editorials regarding sex, feminism, and rape culture.

 In June 2015, Monica Heisey of The Guardian criticized her for "a shockingly large blind spot around race".
 Schumer responded on Twitter, stating "I go in and out of playing an irreverent idiot.
 That includes making dumb jokes involving race ...
 You can call it a 'blind spot for racism' or 'lazy,' but you are wrong.
 It is a joke ...
 I am not racist."
 Schumer was again criticized in July 2020 by Kyndall Cunningham of The Daily Beast for her earlier work, which included "objectifying black men" and calling Latina women "crazy".
 Cunningham described her "sudden" decision to support the Black Lives Matter movement as "befuddling and laughable".

 After a fatal shooting took place at a showing of Trainwreck in Louisiana, Schumer advocated for stricter gun control laws and increased mental health funding.
+After her 2018 wedding, Schumer asked fans to donate to Everytown for Gun Safety instead of giving wedding gifts.

 In November 2015, Schumer posed nude for a photo by photographer Annie Leibovitz for the 2016 edition of the Pirelli Calendar.
 Schumer tweeted the photo, writing "Beautiful, gross, strong, thin, fat, pretty, ugly, sexy, disgusting, flawless, woman.
 Thank you."

 In January 2016, Schumer was accused of stealing jokes from comedians Tammy Pescatelli, Kathleen Madigan, Wendy Liebman, and Patrice O'Neal.
 Schumer denied the allegations.
 Other comedians, such as Marc Maron and Dave Rubin, defended Schumer.
 Pescatelli later apologized, stating it had "gone too far" and was probably "parallel thinking".
-In 2017, a video showcasing all cases of alleged joke thefts were collated in a 26-minute compilation on YouTube by The Tangerine Show, garnering more than 9.4 million views as of August 2025.